M4GNV5/PointerScript/LanguageDoc.md

 }
 ```
 ###StructMemberDefinition
-Note: the following code examples are only valid within a struct definition
+Note: the following code examples are only valid within a struct definition.
+Modifiers:
-Any of these can be preceded by `private` then they wont be accesible through the `.` and `[]` operators
+- `private` wont be accesible through the `.` and `[]` operators
-but like local variables inside the struct functions
+- `internal` wont be accesible from other files
+- `public` (default) always accesible
+- `static` all instances use the same value
 ####Variable member
 ```js
 //Identifier [ '=' Expression ] ';'